amasciadri81/it.survivalist/genieACS.md

 STUN
 ----
 For using STUN, GenieACS needs to read the paramater `UDPConnectionRequestAddress` (Address and port of CPE to which sending UDP Connection Request).
-You can add a line below to your provisioning script.
+You can add the lines below to your provisioning script.
 ```
 declare('InternetGatewayDevice.ManagementServer.UDPConnectionRequestAddress',{value: 1}).value[0];
 declare('Device.ManagementServer.UDPConnectionRequestAddress',{value: 1}).value[0];